Recently I polled my readers on their top struggles with running. And today I’m answering your top questions about strength exercises.

 Putting it All Together

 I know this stuff can be confusing.
-I never knew runners should strength train until I had already been running for four years!
+I never knew runners should strength train until I had already been running for over four years!

 For most runners, that’s all you need.